 Seven Dwarfs Mine Train (Photo from Walt Disney World)

 September 29, 2015: ‘Disney Springs’ officially debuted after a three-year reimagining of what was formerly ‘Downtown Disney,’ the theme park company said.
-It retail, dining, and entertainment district now has four ‘neighborhoods’ all themed to Florida towns of the early 20th century.
+The retail, dining, and entertainment district now has four ‘neighborhoods’ all themed to Florida towns of the early 20th century.

 April 12, 2016: Walt Disney World said that a 48,000-panel, five-megawatt Mickey-shaped solar array was introduced near Epcot.
 It can produce the same amount of power as 1,000 residential rooftop systems.